 Examples of Adverse Selection

 “ABC Corporation” is a life insurance company; Mr. X is a car racer; considering the risky job profile, he wishes to take a life insurance policy.
-Before a policy is issued to Mr. X, ABC Corporation has to assess his risk profile, like job risk, health conditions, etc. In this present case, car racing is a risky job profile; the insurance premium will be high for Mr. X compared to other applicants with low-risk job profiles and the same health condition.
+Before a policy is issued to Mr. X, ABC Corporation has to assess his risk profile, like job risk, health conditions, etc. In this case, car racing is risky; the insurance premium will be high for Mr. X compared to other applicants with low-risk job profiles and the same health condition.
 The insurance coverage will also vary based on the risk profile.

-“Z Corporation” is an insurance company that covers even vehicle insurance.
+“Z Corporation” is an insurance company that even covers vehicle insurance.
 Mr. Y wants to ensure his car.
-He approaches Z Corporation for the same; before providing the policy, the company has to evaluate the usage of the car, the history of the driver and car-like accidents and damages caused, the city in which they reside, etc. All this information is obtained and evaluated completely before providing the insurance policy; based on the risk profile, the premium is charged, and the coverage is also fixed.
+He approaches Z Corporation for the same; before providing the policy, the company has to evaluate the usage of the car, the history of the driver and car-like accidents and damages caused, the city in which they reside, etc. The insurance company obtains and evaluates all this information thoroughly before issuing the insurance policy, determining the premium based on the risk profile, and setting the coverage.

-The adverse selection indicates that the party with limited knowledge in a transaction should take necessary steps to get complete information before entering into the transaction; otherwise, they may be at a disadvantage and may end up losing money.
-If adverse selection prevails, it can disturb the market ecosystem because people will be scared to enter the market as they may lose money without the right information.
+The adverse selection indicates that the party with limited knowledge of a transaction should take the necessary steps to get complete information before entering the transaction.
+Adverse selection prevailing can disrupt the market ecosystem as it may cause people to hesitate to enter the market due to the potential loss of money without the right information, putting them at a disadvantage.
 Therefore, adverse selection should be minimal to have a proper marketplace and build economic activities.

 It is a situation that cannot be completely avoided as all the parties to the transaction may not have complete knowledge and information.
 Still, it can be restricted by taking proper measures and steps to avoid the situations.
-For example, in the case of insurance, underwriting helps to avoid adverse selection; in the case of any second-hand car purchase, a car expert can be accompanied to decide the right purchase price.
+For example, underwriting helps avoid adverse selection; in the case of any second-hand car purchase, a car expert can be accompanied to decide the right purchase price.
 So, taking the right preventive measures can limit adverse selection.